 Throughout the challenge, students engage with their local community to learn about STEM careers and the skills necessary to be employable and successful in STEM-related Pennsylvania industries.
 Developing solutions to problems rooted in the community will build the skills necessary for students to be successful in postsecondary STEM opportunities.
-Specifically, teams shall collaborate with a local company and work with a mentor employed by the business.
 To culminate the experience, students present their device and findings to a panel of judges.
-The challenge will test teams’ communication, problem-solving, critical thinking skills and creativity, while providing a unique opportunity to share their creativity with students from across the state.
+The challenge tests the teams’ communication, problem-solving, critical thinking skills and creativity, while providing a unique opportunity to share their creativity with students from across the state.

 Pennsylvania is home to some of the most technologically diverse and scientifically sophisticated companies in the world.
 With these avenues for employment existing in our communities, it is important that students develop an understanding of STEM concepts and gain STEM competencies.
 The Governor’s PA STEM Competition is an annual themed academic contest for students in grades 9-12 that is focused on exposing students to STEM concepts, skills, and occupations.
 This year’s theme is “Improving Pennsylvania through STEM.”
 The purpose of the competition is to increase STEM-related educational opportunities for students at the regional and state levels.
 Furthermore, the PA STEM Competition intends to raise awareness of the importance of science, technology, engineering, and mathematics education.

 Student teams are still required to submit their written proposal.
 However, it should be included with one of the presentation package options outlined below.
 A rubric that includes additional details will be provided in the near future.

 Student teams are no longer being asked to engage in a live presentation format.
 This is due to feedback from advisors on 4/16.
 Student teams are required to submit their presentation package using one of the following options as a guide for completion of their device/project presentation: